xavierchia/xavierchia.github.io/help.md

 Here are a few things I can help you with:

+* Running an Agency: Struggling with managing your team?
+Looking for better strategies to scale your agency?
+Need some brutally honest feedback on your business model?
+* Sales: Struggling to increase your sales?
+Looking for better strategies to improve your sales performance?
+Need some brutally honest feedback on your sales process?
+* Cold Email: Struggling to get responses from your cold emails?
+Looking for better ways to write effective cold emails?
+Need some brutally honest feedback on your email drafts?
+Unsure what exactly moves the needle?
+* AI and Automations: Struggling to automate your business processes?
+Looking for better ways to utilize AI in your business?
+Need some brutally honest feedback on your current automation setup?
+Just looking for some fresh ideas what can be automated?
 * Business ideas: Struggling to decide what idea to pursue?
 Looking for feedback on a specific idea?
 Unsure if you should sell a project?
 * Newsletter growth: Struggling to grow your newsletter?
 Looking for better ways to monetize it?
 Need some brutally honest audit of your recent emails?
 * Twitter growth: Struggling to get more followers?
 Looking for better ways to come up with content ideas?
 Need some brutally honest feedback on your recent tweets?